-There are a few very simple keys to a good soufflé:
+A few very simple tips for a good soufflé:

 - Make sure you cook together the melted butter and flour for a couple of minutes before adding the milk.
 If you don’t the sauce will have a raw floury taste instead of a nice creamy taste.